 i remember the Christmas of 1985.
 It was about checkboxes for me.
 Dad died suddenly in June of 1985 and every major holiday, milestone, or event simply felt like a box to check off that year.

 First anniversary – check.

-As our checkbox Christmas approached, on one particularly terrible night in my home, my mom threw down a mandate that cause my brothers, my sister, and me to reach the conclusion that she’d finally really, truly lost her mind.
+As our checkbox Christmas approached, on one particularly terrible night in my home, my mom threw down a mandate that caused my brothers, my sister, and me to reach the conclusion that she’d finally really, truly lost her mind.
 “This year we’re doing NOTHING the same.
 This year is not the same.
 This year is the door to the future and we WILL have a future.
 It will not feel the same—so we won’t be trying to force it.
-It will be ugly and hurt—so we’re going with it.
+It will be ugly and it will hurt—so we’re going with it.
 We will check this day off and we will start again.”